-Carlson has recently directed a series of live action short films for Feeln/SpiritClips owned by the Hallmark Chanel Media Company.
+Carlson has directed a series of live action short films for Feeln/SpiritClips owned by the Hallmark Chanel Media Company.
 His latest effort, DINER FORMAL, was their most watched short of 2015 and 2016.

 Previously, Carlson wrote, produced and directed, GO TIGERS!, a feature length documentary which premiered in the Documentary Competition at the Sundance Film Festival where it was picked-up for distribution by IFC Films.
 The critically praised GO TIGERS! was released in 125 theaters domestically while enjoying an extensive release internationally.
 Among others, GO TIGERS! was nominated for an Independent Spirit Award and a Chicago Film Critics Association Award for Best Documentary.
 It can currently be seen on Netflix and iTunes.

 During the press junket for GO TIGERS!, Carlson managed to direct, produce and shoot NBC’s prime time, reality-based show, LOST.
-Blindfolded and ear-plugged, he was transported some 26 hours around the globe and dropped in the Kobi Desert of Mongolia with a goal of making it back to the Statue of Liberty.
+Blindfolded and ear-plugged, he was transported some 26 hours around the globe and dropped in the Gobi Desert of Mongolia with a goal of making it back to the Statue of Liberty.
 LOST generated strong ratings for the network.
 Shortly thereafter, he produced and directed several segments of the reality-based show, MEET MISTER MOM, for Full Circle Entertainment and Reveille Productions that aired during prime time on NBC.

 Carlson also produced AMARGOSA, an Emmy Award winning and Academy Award Finalist documentary featuring Marta Becket and her opera house located in remote Death Valley Junction, California.
 The picture has garnered a multitude of awards at major film festivals and is currently being aired on the Sundance Channel, Netflix and iTunes.